andreatramacere/Asiago_MultiMessenger_Lesson/README.md

 - general documentation on JetSeT https://jetset.readthedocs.io/en/latest/index.html

-- be sure to have jupyter notebook installe on your machine, and in the same environment where you installed jeteset
+- be sure to have jupyter notebook installed on your machine, and in the same environment where you installed jetset

 **For those not being able to install, in particular WINDOWS users, use binder**